ga32xan/view-orbital-blender/README.md

 2a.
 Wait ...
 This may take ~2days on a 4core i5 4690)
 3. "Edit => MOs" and choose what surfaces you want to show
 3a.
 "Visualize => Isovalue (0.04) and Cube Grid (Coarse) regulate the detail level of the created mesh
 3b.
 Wait ....
-This may take some time (10min)
+This may take some time (10min) ...
+There is a console window popping up that should close first

-4. "Results => Surfaces/contours"
+4. GOTO "Results => Surfaces/contours"
 4a.
 There should be already created surfaces for the orbital u'v chosen.
 4b.
 Click on "Cube Actions => Save Cube" (up right)
 4c. filename.cub file is generated and saved